FieldFind/FieldFind-Support/README.md

-# Greener Support
+# FieldFind Support

-Web application made for creation and tracking of support tickets by Greener users.
+Web application made for creation and tracking of support tickets by FieldFind users.